ISISComputingGroup/ibex_developers_manual/Backlog-Preparation.md

 1. Decide on rank on importance and urgency and add to pile
 1. Order tickets by priority starting with important and urgent

+### After the Meeting

+1. Collect tickets in order and write order into slack
+1. Look at any IOC tickets and get someone to do an analysis of difficulty.